emurdnt/take-home-assignment-react/README.md

 # Rover React Assignment

-This is a take-home assignment in React and GraphQL.
-It's my first time ever using GraphQL.
+This is a project in React and GraphQL.
+It's my first time using GraphQL.
 It was not a breeze to learn it in a few days but I want to challenge myself and prove that I can learn anything.
 I built a custom hook called useForm to manage the login form.
 I added basic error handling to the login and product pages.
 I also added basic validation for the login screen.

 ## Screenshots